-On these facts the reader is referred to \cite{o}.
-This integrality of the coefficients of this expansion is taken up at Remark \ref{int_coeff} below.
-Logically, in this paper, we need only the fact \(A_n\in\mathbb{Q}[\vec{\mu}]\). \end{remark} \begin{definition} We now define as usual the elliptic functions
+The reader is referred to the discussion in \cite{o}.
+This integrality of the coefficients of this expansion is implicitly taken up in Remark \ref{int_coeff} later.
+In this paper, we need only the fact that \(A_n\in\mathbb{Q}[\vec{\mu}]\). \end{remark} \begin{definition} We now define as usual the elliptic functions